 The rising economic tide of the 1980s did not lift all boats.
 By 1984, 13 million children lived below the poverty line.
 Conditions in the inner cities grew more desperate as relief services were cut off.
 While corporate executives enjoyed record profits, legions of blue collar workers saw their jobs shipped to other countries where wages were lower.
 Observers used the term "social Darwinism" to describe an economy where only the strong survived.
 But Reagan believed that these people, too, would benefit from a "trickle-down" economy where increased wealth would find its way into every facet of society.

-Reagan applauded nothing more enthusiastically then he did tales of everyday Americans succeeding through hard, honest work.
+Reagan applauded nothing more enthusiastically than he did tales of everyday Americans succeeding through hard, honest work.
 He extolled and promoted an array of conservative social policies that he felt engendered "American values."
 He successfully courted the newly powerful religious right by speaking out against abortion and for school prayer.
 While few elements of his social agenda resulted in laws being passed, the nation, as a whole, took a more conservative turn.
 Those who didn't subscribe to Reagan's social outlook accused him of giving license to intolerance and prejudice.

 The economic exuberance of the mid-1980s came to an abrupt halt on October 19, 1987 when the stock market fell more than 500 points.
 The tumble was seen, in some quarters, as a result of fiscal recklessness encouraged by the Reagan administration.
 As the national deficit approached $3 trillion, the wisdom of Reaganomics was very much put into question.